Chapter 15 - Animations

 Let's start by analyzing the changes in the ModelLoader class:

-We need an extra argument (named animation) in the loadModel method to indicate if we are loading a model with animations or not.
+We need an extra argument (named animation) in the loadModel method to indicate whether we are loading a model with animations or not.
 If so, we cannot use the aiProcess_PreTransformVertices flag.
 This flag performs some transformation over the data loaded so the model is placed in the origin and the coordinates are corrected to math OpenGL coordinate System.
 We cannot use this flag for animated models because it removes animation data information.

-This method traverses the bone definition for a specific mesh, getting their weights and generating filling up three lists:
+This method traverses the bone definition for a specific mesh, getting their weights and filling up three lists:

 boneList: It contains a list of bones, with their offset matrices.
-It will uses later on to calculate final bones transformations.
-A new class named Bone has been created to hold that information.
-This list will contain the bones for all the meshes.
+It will be used later on to calculate the final bones transformations.
+A new class namedBonehas been created to hold that information.
+This list will contain the bones for all the meshes.boneIds: It contains just the identifiers of the bones for each vertex of theMesh.
+Bones are identified by its position when rendering.
+This list only contains the bones for a specific Mesh.weights: It contains the weights for each vertex of theMeshto be applied for the associated bones.

 The information retrieved in this method is encapsulated in the AnimMeshData record (defined inside the ModelLoader class).
 The new Bone and VertexWeight classes are also records.
 They are defined like this: